 DePaul vs. Creighton Women's Basketball Predictions & Picks - January 6

-Saturday's contest between the No. 21 Creighton Bluejays (10-3) and the DePaul Blue Demons (9-7) at Wintrust Arena has a projected final score of 74-67 based on our computer prediction, with Creighton securing the victory.
-Game time is at 4:00 PM ET on January 6.
+Saturday's game features the No. 21 Creighton Bluejays (10-3) and the DePaul Blue Demons (9-7) matching up at Wintrust Arena (on January 6) at 4:00 PM ET.
+This matchup, according to our computer prediction, will result in a 74-67 win for Creighton.

-Last time out, the Blue Demons lost 72-65 to Providence on Wednesday.
+In their last outing on Wednesday, the Blue Demons suffered a 72-65 loss to Providence.

+In their most recent game on Wednesday, the Blue Demons suffered a 72-65 loss to Providence.
+The Bluejays head into this game following a 94-50 loss to UConn on Wednesday.
+In the losing effort, Katlyn Gilbert paced the Blue Demons with 25 points.
+Emma Ronsiek's team-high 13 points paced the Bluejays in the losing effort.

 Catch college basketball action all season long on Fubo!